 You just signed up to Unibet and deposit $250.
 You plan on betting it all on the Rockets -7 at -110.
 If you win, you’ll now have $477.25 (the original $250 bet plus the $227.25 in winnings) in your account, all of it available for withdrawal, or to begin using as your bankroll.

 But if you lose?
-You’ll have $0 in your account and a $250 free bet to use.
-This free bet cannot be converted into cash.
+You’ll have $0 in your account and a $250 bonus bet to use.
+This bonus bet cannot be converted into cash.

-But if you lose the second, “free,” bet?
-Then your account will show $0, and you’ll be forever troubled by anything that claims to be “risk-free” for the remainder of your life.
+But if you lose the second, “bonus” bet?
+Then your account will sadly show $0.

-The only way to “beat” these offers and guarantee yourself a true risk free profit is to scour the lines at competing sportsbooks and hope to find an arbitrage situation where you can bet both sides of a wager — and guarantee that you’ll come out ahead.
+The only way to “beat” these offers and guarantee yourself a true second chance bonus bet profit is to scour the lines at competing sportsbooks and hope to find an arbitrage situation where you can bet both sides of a wager — and guarantee that you’ll come out ahead.

 These are tough to come by, but if you keep your eyes open, you might find another sportsbook offering a special “booster” or “odds boost” on a game that you can take advantage of.

 If the Magic win?
 Congrats!
 You just banked $250, as the +150 bet netted you a tidy $750 profit at this sportsbook.
-Of course, you lost the $500 Sixers bet at the other sportsbook, but that’s what made this risk-free.
+Of course, you lost the $500 Sixers bet at the other sportsbook, but as the saying goes, you can’t go broke making a profit!
 Overall, you couldn’t lose.

 And an even better scenario is if the Sixers win.
-That happens, you still net the $250, but since the Magic lost, now you also get a free $500 bet.
+That happens, you still net the $250, but since the Magic lost, now you also get a $500 bonus bet.

 Of course, maybe you’d like to embrace the risk, and go bananas with your first bet.
-That’s one way to play it, by placing a big parlay with the $500 and hoping to jumpstart your bankroll, knowing that if you lose, you’ll have a chance to recoup the $500 with a second, more reasonable wager.
+That’s one way to play it, by placing a big parlay with the $500 and hoping to jumpstart your bankroll, knowing that if you lose, you’ll have a chance to recoup the $500 with a second, more reasonable wager with your bonus bet.

 Another way to play it?
-Try to find a side you really don’t like and risk the vig in an effort to acquire a free bet.
+Try to find a side you really don’t like and risk the vig in an effort to acquire a bonus bet.
 To explain: Let’s say you really hate the Bears giving 6 points to the Eagles.
-The Bears are -6 at -110 at the site you’ve just joined that is offering the risk-free bet, and you can get the Eagles +6 at -110 on a competing site.
-You bet $500 at both sites, and if you’re right and the Bears lose, you’ll lose the vig – in this case, $45.50 – but you’ll gain the $500 free bet.
+The Bears are -6 at -110 at the site you’ve just joined that is offering the second chance bonus bet, and you can get the Eagles +6 at -110 on a competing site.
+You bet $500 at both sites, and if you’re right and the Bears lose, you’ll lose the vig – in this case, $45.50 – but you’ll gain the $500 bonus bet.

 If you’re wrong, and the Bears cover?
-Then you’re out $45.50 without the free bet.
+Then you’re out $45.50 without the bonus bet.

-Online sportsbooks offer varying T&Cs for their risk-free bet offers, so it’s important to pay attention to the fine print before committing your cash to the cause.
-Bonus site credit and free bets do have expiration dates, and if you dont use em, you lose em.
-Here are a few examples of terms you may encounter which popular sites have required for past offers:
+As stated above, online sportsbooks offer varying T&Cs for their second chance bonus bet offers, so it’s important to pay attention to the fine print before committing your cash to the cause.
+Here are a few examples of common elements that may separate one offer from the next.